 An important note on honesty: there is real scientific debate about how to define and measure this.
 Distress driven mainly by shame or by a conflict with personal or religious values is not the same as a compulsive disorder, and good treatment tells the difference rather than labeling everyone the same way.

-What Usually Drives It
+What Usually Drives Compulsive Use?

 Compulsive use is typically a coping strategy.
 Underneath it there is often anxiety, depression, loneliness, or unresolved trauma, and the behavior offers fast, private relief.
 That is why treating only the behavior, through blocking apps or willpower alone, tends to fail.
 We treat the driver and the behavior together.